 Explore the limestone crags of the Spring Mountains.
 Many of these cliffs are also home to unique plants that can live only on these vertical faces, so please share the route and be careful not to harm them.

 Thinking of taking your four-wheel-drive or OHV out into the wild?
 There are many trails in the Spring Mountains for off-roading adventures.
 Click here and scroll down to "Spring Mountains National Recreation Area" for downloadable OHV maps.

 Riders can choose from a variety of settings, from winding through

 Joshua Tree forests to trails high atop alpine ridges.
 Certified weed-free hay, pelletized feed, or grain products are required during your

 visit, and the Forest Service asks that you feed livestock weed-free feed 48 hours before entering the Spring Mountains.

 Flora & Fauna

 The Spring Mountains are considered a "sky island" which creates an oasis environment for cooler weather, high elevation species to thrive in the middle of the Mojave Desert.
 Over 25 endemic plant and animal species are found here, meaning they are not found anywhere else on the planet!
 Trees vary in elevation and some turn vibrant colors in the fall.
 Wildflowers can be spotted from late spring through fall.
 Please help keep wildlife “wild” by not approaching or feeding them.
+Touching or feeding wild horses or burros is illegal.
 Always secure your food and keep a clean camp.